How to target Millennials in Real Estate

 Millennials are the last generation to be born in the 20th century.
 They are aged between 20 and 35 years old and make up 27% of the global population.
 By 2020, millennials, otherwise known as Generation Y, will make up half of the global workforce.
 As the largest workforce group, millennials are becoming the largest property buyers and therefore the target market for real estate.

-In 2015, millennials overtook the baby boomers as largest generation and therefore also biggest home buyers, making up 32% of all home buyers nationally.
+In 2015, millennials overtook the baby boomers as the largest generation and therefore also biggest home buyers, making up 32% of all home buyers nationally.
 Millennials were the hardest hit by the great recession and have developed a financially savvy approach as a result.
 They are cautious with their finances, but they have ‘come of age’ and now must bite the bullet and enter the property market.

 Begin targeting millennials by building a marketing campaign for this powerful generation.
 Millennials love the Internet for communicating and finding real estate opportunities.
-This generation grew up with high-tech gadgets, computers and smart devices, so online marketing and communication efforts are MUST DOs!
+This generation grew up with high-tech gadgets, computers, and smart devices, so online marketing and communication efforts are MUST DOs!
 Long gone are the days of flyers and newspaper ads that would have enticed Gen X.

 A few stats…